 - Don’t over-bake.
 Pull the cookies out of the oven as soon as the edges are slightly browned and the tops are golden-brown.
 If they bake too long, they will just get hard and crunchy.

 Recipe Card with Ingredient Amounts and Instructions

 - 1 cup unsalted butter, softened (We recommend using name brand butter for best results.)

 - 1 cup granulated sugar

-- 2 eggs
+- 2 large eggs

-- 2 teaspoons vanilla extract
+- 2 teaspoons pure vanilla extract

 - 2 cups all-purpose flour

-- 2 teaspoons cinnamon
+- 2 teaspoons ground cinnamon

 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon kosher salt

 - 1 cup dark chocolate chips

 - Remove the cookies from the oven and allow them to cool for 5 minutes before transferring to a cooling rack.